-Since 1986, Phillip J. Boucher has been pursing the writing craft.
-From simple poems and the creation of the Power Animal poetry newsletter, to articles, books, fiction, and freelance writing, his progression in the writing field has always been fuelled by the desire to create works that both entertain and educate.
+Since 1986, Phillip J. Boucher has been pursuing the writing craft.
+From simple poems and the creation of the Power Animal poetry newsletter to articles, books, fiction, and freelance writing, his progression in the writing field has always been fuelled by the desire to create works that both entertain and educate.

 In addition to his non-fiction books and freelance writing services, he is now writing fantasy fiction.
 His unpublished novels, Dragonstoen and Tattonville, are currently being reviewed by publishers.
 His fantasy short stories, Dragonstoen: An Amulet for a Prince, The Tower of Eletal, and Disturbance Call at the Fairy Bar, have all been published by Necrology Shorts.

 Phillip lives in Ontario, Canada with his wife, three dogs. and all the fantasy creatures that reside in his head.